Discoverability & Data: A Conversation with Ran Avidan (Part II)

-R: I did everything, but back then the computer was like Commodore 64, and Atari.
+R: I did everything, but back then the computer was Commodore 64, and Atari.
 The internet was not there yet.
-Only when I was a student, the internet actually came.
-ICQ for instance came up like in 1996 I think, or ‘97 even, and this is probably the youngest messaging platform.
-I used it as a student, and I grew up along with the internet.
+The internet came only when I was a student.
+ICQ for instance came up in 1996 I think, or ‘97 even, and this is probably the youngest messaging platform.
+I used it as a student, and I matured along with the internet.
 Then later on, I worked with the first messaging service for mobile.
 We did it through mobile operators, probably the reason it was not that successful.
 It was successful, but not huge like WhatsApp.

 What’s next?
 What do you see as next in the industry?

 R: I think there’s a parallel with what we saw already with the internet.
-At the beginning, the internet was very small, so for discovery users were accessing directories, like Alta Vista.
-Later on came Google and they did search.
+At the beginning, the internet was very small, so for discovery, users were accessing directories, like Alta Vista.
+Later on came Google Search.

 At the beginning, there weren’t so many apps, so it was easy.
 Today, it’s very hard to find the app you really want.
 I think that if we’re looking at what’s going to happen next, it will be the app discoverability that will be completely different.

 Look at browsers.
 Today users are using browsers less and less.
 I see a hybrid, a convergence between native apps and web apps.
 We see Facebook starting to do this and we see Gmail now doing it as well.
-If you install Gmail on your phone and you press a link from Gmail, it does not open the browser.
+If you install Gmail on your phone and you press a link from Gmail, it does not open your mobile browser.
 It uses in-app browsing.
 It’s better because it’s quicker, and it helps those apps to understand the user better.
-This convergence that technology.
-I think will grow and grow.
+This convergence & that technology, I think, will grow and grow.
 Users will no longer have to actually download every app that they want to consume.